 Design at Solearth is the realisation of a process of listening to our clients, understanding and respecting our site and working creatively and methodically to find the best solution.
 We work on the basis that we and our clients have shared values about how to live, work, play and be at one with the environment and wish to have buildngs that are honest, pragmatic, healthy, beautiful and affordable.
 We believe passionately that sustainable buildings improve society and are both uplifting and valuable to people.
 We know and can show that sustainability pays.

-Our designs are derived directly from ecological design principles and our approach and knowledge is nourished through our work with knowledgable clients, inspiring collaborators and generous colleagues often on challenging and unusual projects .
+Our designs are derived directly from ecological design principles and our approach and knowledge is nourished through our work with knowledgeable clients, inspiring collaborators and generous colleagues, often on challenging and unusual projects.

 Solearth use the principles of passive design, bioclimatic design and passive solar architecture to create unique solutions for our clients.